 - In Mario & Luigi: Dream Team, the bros hide Peach in the Dream World as a way to keep her safe from Bowser and Antasma.
 Turns out the place isn't so safe from Bowser's forces, with Piranha Plants, Lakitus and other Koopa Troop monsters having invaded somehow and her being in danger after all.
 Because Peach isn't the real deal.
 She's actually Kamek in disguise and he's deliberately let Bowser's troops and the Elite Trio in to sabotage the 'mission'.

 - Any time a game forces you, the hero, to give up a Macguffin or Princess you've rescued, they're as good as re-kidnapped.
 Such is the case of the Divine Rods in Ōkami.
 In this case you gave them to The Dragon while she was in disguise.

 - In Resident Evil 2, the owner of Kendo's Guns assures your character that he/she will be safe in his store, given that he's keeping a close eye on things.
-Unfortunately, the huge glass windows of his shop weren't part of those aforementioned things, and so zombies quickly crash through them while he's not looking (Fridge Logic: wouldn't a gun store have security shutters to keep that sort of thing from happening?) and munch him down like a baked chicken, at which point you can either haul ass from your now-compromised shelter or fight off the horde and claim poor Mr. Kendo's weapon for your own.
+Unfortunately, the huge glass windows of his shop weren't part of those aforementioned things, and so zombies quickly crash through them while he's not looking (Fridge Logic: wouldn't a gun store have security shutters or bars to keep that sort of thing from happening?) and munch him down like a baked chicken, at which point you can either haul ass from your now-compromised shelter or fight off the horde and claim poor Mr. Kendo's weapon for your own.